 To be honest, I had never heard of Kaohsiung until I started planning our trip to Taiwan.
 Turns out Kaohsiung is the second largest city in Taiwan!
 Almost 3 million people live in Kaohsiung and its port is the largest harbor in Taiwan.
 Because we could catch a cheap flight from Malaysia to Kaohsiung, this is where we started our 1 month trip around Taiwan.

 Wondering what to do in Kaohsiung?
 So was I, Kaohsiung is not a very well-known destination but after 3 days of exploring I can say from personal experience the city has a lot to offer!
 In the map below you find all the places we visited during the 3 days we spent in the city.

-I marked the highlights of Kaohsiung, the Airbnb we stayed at, places to eat delicious food and transport info (airport, MRT, bicycles and more).
+I marked all Kaohsiung attractions, the Airbnb we stayed at, places to eat delicious food and transport info (airport, MRT, bicycles and more).
 Hopefully this post will help you decide where to go in Kaohsiung and make the most of your trip!

 Kaohsiung 3 day itinerary: map & highlights